DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 the beat of art and subculture.

 As with all publicly subsidized art factories, the Volkskrant Building was always meant to be a temporary creative space.
-In 2012, after 6 years of being an art factory, the building was sold for twenty million euros, one third above its taxed value.
-Although this illustrates the market value that creative city transformation is able to generate, the story of the art factory does not end here.
-At the moment of writing, the building has just been transformed into a hotel, retaining in its name (‘Volkshotel’) a reminder of its former function.
-A smaller art factory will continue to be part of the building and is effectively subsidized by the hotel business.
+In 2012, after 5 years of being an art factory, the building was sold to an entrepreneur and property investor who have used the creative image of the place in order to turn it into a cultural hotel.
+Although this illustrates the use that the arts have for commercial endeavors, the story of the art factory does not end here.
+The name of the hotel - Volkshotel - reminds of the buildings former function and a smaller art factory will continue to be part of the building and is effectively subsidized by the hotel business.
 With this rather unique business model, the aim is to keep the creative weirdness of the art factory.